robotology/peripersonal-space/app/README.md

 4. `iCubGui`
   * For `iCubGui`, connect everything apart from `/wholeBodyDynamics/contacts:o` `/iCubGui/forces`

+Note, for correct operation of the PPS, you need to have the skin of the hands and forearms configured correctly.
+This pertains in particular to:
+ 1. taxel position files - as per https://github.com/robotology/icub-main/tree/master/app/skinGui/conf/positions - make sure you have the latest ones that are appropriate for your robot in the relevant directories - in particular the left/right_forearm_V2.txt in case you have a V2 skin version robot.
+ 2. `skinManager` configuration, in particular the `skinManAll.ini` (in `icub-main/app/skinGui/conf`).
+The `taxelPositionFiles` section specifies which taxel positions files will be loaded.
+For V2 skin, make sure it refers to V2 forearms files.

 There are several modalities that can be run with the `visuoTactileRF` software.
 `visuoTactileRF --help`